Sarojini96/Flash-firmware---ESP-01/README.md

 ![img](esp-arduino.png)

 #**STEP-4**
---Set the baud rate by uploading the arduino code
+--Set the baud rate by uploading the arduino code (wifiesp-setbaudrate.ino)